Table of contents

 With the data collected from thousands of completed passenger trips I know without question how much I earn per hour of my time as an Uber and Lyft Ridesharing driver.

-I turned my detailed hours and income tracking into a Rideshare Earnings Case Study which covers over two years of my Rideshare driving income results and is free for anyone to download.
+I turned my detailed hours and income tracking into a Rideshare Earnings Case Study which covers over two years of my Rideshare driving income results and is available for free by contacting me.

 With my DoorDash driver experiment I’m not keeping careful track of my hours because delivery driving is not an apples-to-apples comparison to completing passenger trips with Uber and Lyft.